 The first question potential entrepreneurs may ask themselves is, “Can I do this?”
 It’s a wise question to ask because not only is the process of starting a business challenging, it takes a lot of savvy and intensive work.
 Not knowing what you’re in for can lead to failure and no one wants that.

-So, is starting a business easy?
+So, is it easy to start a business?
 Parts of it are while other parts are more complicated.

 Is starting a business easy?